LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/hist_utils.md

 perform cropping on a set of histograms
 input arguments:
 - hists: a numpy array of shape (nhistograms,nbins) for 1D or (nhistograms,nybins,nxbins) for 2D
-- slices is a list of slice objects (builtin python type) of length 1 (for 1D) or 2 (for 2D)
+- slices: a slice object (builtin python type) or a list of two slices (for 2D)
+  notes:
-  note: a slice can be created using the builtin python syntax 'slice(start,stop,step)',
+    - a slice can be created using the builtin python syntax 'slice(start,stop,step)',
       and the syntax 'list[slice]' is equivalent to 'list[start:stop:step]'.
       use 'None' to ignore one of the arguments for slice creation (equivalent to ':' in direct slicing)
+    - for 1D histograms, slices can be either a slice object or a list of length 1 containing a single slice.
 example usage:
 - see tutorials/plot_histograms_2d.ipynb
 returns: